Huegoxaga/notes/javascript/react.md

 import componentName from "./componentName";
 // import image if logo.svg is found in /src import logo from './logo.svg';
+// can use css directly here instead of html file import "./App.css";

 class Counter extends Component {
 	//its local variable, only initiated when instance of the component is created. state = {